Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **Technical Implementation:** To simulate a "faucet" effect, the script utilizes `StreamLines` with a $1/r^2$ falloff function.
 It avoids LaTeX crashes by using a distance-based logic gate (`np.linalg.norm`) within an `always_redraw` function to update standard `Text` mobjects in real-time.

 -   **File:** `maxwells-gausss-electric-law.py`

+### 10\.
+Faraday's Law: The Induction Bridge

+A high-fidelity simulation of electromagnetic induction, visualizing the "birth" of an electric field from a fluctuating magnetic source and demonstrating the kinetic connection between the two forces.

+-   **Concept:** $\\nabla \\times E = -\\partial B / \\partial t$ (A time-varying magnetic field creates a curling electric field).

+-   **Key Visual:** A bar magnet traverses through a stationary wire loop, acting as the catalyst for induction.
+As the magnet approaches, a "vortex" of yellow electric field arrows materializes and spins around the wire.
+The animation captures **Lenz's Law** in real-time: the direction of the induced field vortex flips as the magnet enters versus when it exits, visually proving nature's resistance to change in magnetic flux.

+-   **Technical Implementation:** Uses a Gaussian-style bell curve function (`np.exp`) to calculate "Induction Strength" based on the magnet's relative X-coordinate.
+This value dynamically scales the magnitude and rotational direction of a `VectorField` via `always_redraw`.
+To ensure maximum compatibility and prevent environment-specific crashes, the script utilizes standard Unicode characters for mathematical symbols rather than external LaTeX compilers.

+-   **File:** `maxwells-faradays-law.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.